Buying real estate in Indonesia?

 Everything you need to know before buying real estate is included in our Indonesia Property Pack

-We constantly update this blog post to reflect the latest regulations and market conditions in Indonesia.
+We constantly update this blog post with the latest regulations, price thresholds, and market data for Indonesia.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Indonesia.